Startups, South by Southwest, and Smoked Meats

 Because of this, you’ll almost certainly want an apartment with heating and air-conditioning.

-Also, the city’s poor walkability means you’ll also want a place with a washer & dryer.
+Also, the city’s poor walkability means you’ll want a place with a washer & dryer.
 If you’re planning on living in the Downtown area you can probably manage without.

 Where to look